MicrosoftDocs/power-automate-docs/flow-docs/all-assigned-must-approve.md

 ![overall flow image](media/all-assigned-must-approve/overall-flow.png)

-Now, whenever an item is added to your SharePoint list, or if an item change, your flow triggers and sends approval requests to all approvers whom are listed in the **Assigned to** box of the **Start an approval** card.
+Now, whenever an item is added to your SharePoint list, or if an item changes, your flow triggers and sends approval requests to all approvers whom are listed in the **Assigned to** box of the **Start an approval** card.
 Your flow sends approval requests via the Microsoft Flow mobile app and via email.
 The person who creates the item in SharePoint gets an email that summarizes the results, clearly indicating if the request was approved or rejected.

 Here's an example of the approval request that's sent to each approver.